The abundant element holds a key to a net-zero future. But its economic viability depends critically on abundant, clean, cheap electricity.

 Hydrogen is produced by separating it from oxygen in water (the H in H2O) through electrolysis.
 If the electricity used in the process is clean (ie. from a source like wind or solar) the result is green, emissions-free fuel.

 In the discussion about the potential of wind power in Atlantic Canada, green hydrogen and its potential as a desirable export have been front and centre.
-PPF’s influential report on offshore wind power, Catching the Wind, explains the benefits and the very real limiting factors of green hydrogen:
+PPF’s influential report on offshore wind power, Catching the Wind, explains the benefits and the very real limiting factors of this clean energy source:

 In the wake of an August 2022 co-operation agreement between Canada and Germany, several proposals have ramped up to use wind energy in Atlantic Canada to produce green hydrogen, primarily for export to Europe.